-Download the 170 page Field Guide, including in-depth instruction, tools and examples for every stage of the process.
+Download the 170 page Field Guide, including in-depth instruction, tools, and examples for every stage of the process.
 It also includes footnotes that reference the comprehensive research the guide is grounded in.

 A visual overview of the five big questions to move through when investigating and responding to challenges involving users.

-The 35-page workbook provides an summary of each step of the process and its associated tools.
+The 35-page workbook provides a summary of each step of the process and its associated tools.
 It relies on the use of sticky notes, encouraging your team to be iterative and nimble in your approach.